-What we regularly encounter between September and December is the phenomena of wasps entering homes form beneath floors, through holes in walls and ceilings and also down chimneys.
+What we regularly encounter between September and December is the phenomena of wasps entering homes from beneath floors.
+Wasps enter through holes in walls and ceilings and also down chimneys.

-As the temperatures consistently fall below 10C the wasps remaining in the nest at the end of the year become increasingly disorientated by the effect of cold wintery conditions on their central nervous system, similar to that of hypothermia in humans.
+As temperatures fall below 10°C the wasps remaining in the nest at the end of the year become increasingly disorientated.
+The effect of cold wintery conditions on the wasps central nervous system is similar to that of hypothermia in humans.

-All in all, they experience something of a famine and this causes them to wander into areas of a property where they would otherwise have no reason too.
+All in all, they experience something of a famine.
+This causes them to wander into areas of a property where they would otherwise have no reason too.

-In the UK, the wasp control season begins in May and runs until wasp activity ends.
+In the UK, the wasp control season begins in April/May and runs until wasp activity ends in the Autumn.
 This means most pest controllers are very switched on to wasp activity from one year to the next.

 The busiest months for control are June, July and August.
 As nests mature, wasps become more aggressive and unpredictable.